girip11/rust_learnings/100_days_of_rust.md

 By the end of week-7 we would have completed 49 days.
 We will make a checkpoint here, meet and plan further on the following topics.

+There is a slight deviation in the study plan.
+We will be learning the same topics from above but from the Programming Rust book and practising more Rust programming.
+We will resume the following topics from the month of October, 2023.

 Advanced topics that we intend to cover from day 50 - day 100 During the week 8-13, feel free to practice advent of code and exercism exercises as much as you can to firmly grasp the previously learnt concepts while we advance further in the language.